microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_install.md

 ### ADD_BIN_TO_PATH

-DAdds the `bin` directory to the `PATH` during the build.
+Adds the `bin` directory to the `PATH` during the build.
 This is useful when executables from the build are required for subsequent build steps.

 ### DISABLE_PARALLEL